hay-0le/Auxium/README.md

 So the objective of this application was to allow the user to gather their favorite songs in one place, no matter its source.

 ## Customer Quote ##
-  > "This application saved my life!" -Future customer, probably
+  > "This application saved my life!" -Future User (probably)

 ## Requirements